Behice Sultan: Illness

 Tuberculosis took its victims in the palace as elsewhere in the nineteenth century.
 Among them was Behice Sultan.
 There is extant a touching letter to her from one Feleksu Kalfa, herself sick with malaria.
 The time of Behice's marriage was approaching, and Feleksu was happy for her that she would be going to her own palace, but at the same time, she was worried about her health.
 "You will be going to the country," she wrote, "where Pertev Kalfa knows many medicines."
 Behice was thought to be well enough to be married.

 Wedding

 Abdulaziz had ordered her trousseaux; however, he died in June 1876, and was thus completely unable to address any more issues regarding her wedding, which, in turn, got further delayed because of the death of her younger half-brother Şehzade Mehmed Burhaneddin in November 1876.
 Finally, the wedding took place on 16 November 1876, during the reign of her elder half-brother Sultan Abdul Hamid II.
 The couple was given a palace at Kuruçeşme, on the Bosphorus.

 Death

-Behice Sultan died of tuberculosis a mere two weeks after her wedding, on 30 November 1876, at the age of twenty-eight.
+Behice Sultan died of tuberculosis a mere two weeks after her wedding, on 30 November 1876, at the age of twenty-eight, the same of her biological mother.
 She was buried in the mausoleum of Nakşidil Sultan located at Fatih Mosque, Istanbul.
 Her possessions were partly distributed to his sisters, in particular Naile Sultan and Mediha Sultan, and partly sold.